dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/03.resources/writers-educators/writers-educators.md

 *   [_DACB_ Oral History Booklet]({{site.url}}/resources/DACB-oral-history-uganda-booklet-kampala-2008.pdf), Kampala, October 2008 (PDF); [booklet cover ]({{site.url}}/resources/DACB-oral-history-uganda-booklet-cover.pdf) (PDF file): The booklet contains a selection of _DACB_ biographies of the church in Uganda, Rwanda, and Burundi.

 ### 4\.
 Project Luke Fellowship

-*   The Project Luke Fellowship offers scholarships to African scholars, clergy, and lay people _During the transition period from Overseas Ministries Study Center to the Center for Global Christianity and Mission at Boston University School of Theology (May 2011-2013), the Project Luke Fellowship program will be suspended.
-It will be reactivated sometime after 2013._
+The Project Luke Fellowship offers scholarships to African scholars, clergy, and lay people in order to help fund their research and writing of African Chrisitian biographies.
+A list of these scholars and their stories can be found [here](({{site.url}}/about/project-luke/)).

 ### 5\.
 Being a Participating Institution

-*    What does it mean to be a "participating institution"?
+What does it mean to be a "participating institution"?
 How can my institution sign up?
 For answers to those questions, please read our [Guidelines]({{site.url}}/resources/guidelines-african-part/).

 **Additional Guidelines:**